Dancing In The Moonlight Chords | King Harvest + Toploader Guitar Lesson with TAB + Backing Tracks

 Dancing In The Moonlight chord chart.

-Dancing In The Moonlight Chord Chart | PDF + iReal Pro
+Dancing In The Moonlight Chord Chart | PDF + iReal Pro Download

-You can download the King Harvest version of Dancing in the Moonlight in two formats:
+You can download the King Harvest version of Dancing In The Moonlight in two formats:

-Now, let’s take a look at Toploader’s 1999 cover of Dancing in the Moonlight.
-They didn’t just revive the song—they also changed the chords and lyrics!
+Now, let’s take a look at Toploader’s 1999 cover of Dancing In The Moonlight.
+They didn’t just revive the song — they also changed the chords, and lyrics!

 Video blocked due to privacy settings